 Context Management Capabilities Analysis

-Context management represents the critical differentiator between these two platforms.
-Both tools face the fundamental challenge of maintaining coherent understanding across massive codebases without exceeding token limits.
+Context management is where these two really diverge.
+Both face the same fundamental problem: maintain coherent understanding across a massive codebase without blowing through token limits.
+They solve it differently.

 Cursor's Approach

-Cursor approaches persistence through a highly explicit, user-defined rule hierarchy.
-Best practices dictate dividing context into specific, narrowly scoped .mdc files within a .cursor/rules directory, categorised into four distinct application tiers:
+Cursor uses an explicit, user-defined rule hierarchy.
+The best approach: divide context into narrowly scoped .mdc files inside .cursor/rules, categorised into four tiers:

 - Always Apply: Small, globally relevant instructions injected into every chat session automatically.